Skip to content

 Savings potential

-Nurses in Germany on EUR 3,200/month (entry) after taxes (EUR 2,200 net) pay EUR 700–900 rent and EUR 300–400 food — saving EUR 900–1,200/month (NPR 130,000–175,000).
+Nurses on EUR 3,200/month gross (entry) net roughly EUR 2,200 after tax.
+London-equivalent rent (EUR 700–900 shared) and food (EUR 300–400) leaves EUR 900–1,200/month savings (NPR 130,000–175,000).
 Engineers and IT professionals on EUR 4,500–6,000 gross can save NPR 200,000–350,000 monthly.

 Top hiring sectors